KontorProtocol/Documentation/docs/examples/hello-world.md

 # Hello World

-This example illustrates the fundamental structure of a simple contract, serving as an excellent starting point for creating your own.
+This example illustrates the fundamental structure of a simple contract, serving as a good starting point for creating your own.

 ## WIT Interface
-The WIT file (`contract/wit/contract.wit`) defines the `contract` world:
-- Includes `kontor:built-in` via the `wit/deps` symlink.
+- Includes `kontor:built-in` via the `wit/deps/built-in.wit` symlink.
 - Exports:
-  - `init`: Runs on contract publication.
+  - `init`: All contracts must implement an `init` function which will be ran automatically at publication.
-  - `hello-world`: Returns a string, using `view-context`.
+  - `hello-world`: A simple view function that returns a string.

 ```wit
 package kontor:contract;